ShaneQi/rust_telegraph/posts/post.md

-title: hello

 ---

-# Explicitly Set Time Zone Before Parsing Date from String in Swift
+title: Explicitly Set Time Zone Before Parsing Date from String in Swift
+date: 2007-09-21 15:56
+---

 > `Date` represents a single point in time.
 A `Date` is independent of a particular calendar or time zone.